 Rite of Christian Initiation of Adults (R.C.I.A.)

 Assists adults who are to be baptized or to be received into the Catholic Church.
 Catechists, Sponsors, hospitality service are needed.
-Commitment is weekly on Wednesday evenings.
+Commitment is weekly on Friday evenings (2021-2022).
 Adult and youth aged 16 or older.

 Marriage Preparation Course

 These groups develop, promote and provide religious education programs.

 For grades 1–6 and Jr. High students.
 Faith enrichment in addition to the religion curriculum in our Catholic Schools; one hour class from a prepared program once a week on Fridays, 4:30-5:30 p.m.
 Leaders Adult and youth aged 16 or older.

 Ministry provides exciting faith based events for our youth and young adults throughout the year.
 Learning, sharing, and growing in faith, all in a fun and enriching environment.

 Parish Family Life includes activities that foster a welcoming and supporting parish community.

 Parish Social Activities

 Teams of volunteers who work to plan special parish social functions (potlucks, picnics, Holy Family Feast Day celebrations, and more)